Skip to Content

 Non-life insurers

-Non-life insurers, like all other financial institutions, can be hit by, for example, a crisis.
-However, the non-life insurance company must reserve the premium money immediately in order to be able to pay out damage.
-That is why a non-life insurer must always have a relatively large amount of cash at its disposal.
+Non-life insurers, like all other financial institutions, can be affected by, for example, a crisis.
+However, the non-life insurance company must immediately reserve the premium money in order to be able to pay out damages.
+That is why a non-life insurer must always have a relatively large amount of liquid assets at its disposal.
 A non-life insurer invests only a limited part of the incoming funds, including premiums.
 For this reason, non-life insurers are less sensitive to fluctuations in the financial markets.

 Non-life insurer bankrupt?

-If an insurer goes bankrupt, you as a policyholder must conclude a new contract with another non-life insurer.
-This insurer assesses and treats your application in the same way as other applications.
+If an insurer goes bankrupt, you as a policyholder must take out a new contract with another non-life insurer.
+This insurer will assess and process your application in the same way as other applications.
 Health insurers have an acceptance obligation for the basic health insurance.

-In the event of bankruptcy, the claim that a customer has against his non-life insurer must be submitted to the trustee as a (preferential) claim.
-For the basic health insurance, a special arrangement is included in the Health Insurance Act.
+In the event of bankruptcy, a customer's claim against his non-life insurer must be submitted to the trustee as a (preferential) claim.
+A special arrangement has been included in the Health Insurance Act for basic health insurance.
 The government does not guarantee claims that have been submitted and are no longer paid out.
-The exception is the motor traffic guarantee fund, which provides compensation to the injured party if an insurer is unable to fulfil its obligations under the compulsory motor vehicle liability insurance.
+An exception is the motor traffic guarantee fund, which compensates the injured party if an insurer is unable to meet its obligations under the compulsory motor vehicle liability insurance.

 Health insurers